 Popular with babies and the moms who love them.

 As tasteful to baby as it is healthy, cantaloupe is a baby food staple.
 This member of the melon family is a good source of potassium, calcium, vitamins A and C, contains a high water content, is low in calories, and is also fat free.
 These characteristics help to promote both body and brain development, while also boosting baby’s immune system.
-In addition, cantaloupe contains beta-carotene, which helps to enhance vision … (read more)
+In addition, cantaloupe contains beta-carotene, which helps to enhance … (read more)

 Take a fresh look at a classic veggie.